isaacslima/gestaonegocio/README.md

 ![Image](/dashboard.png)

-Menu like drawer who user navigate to the functionality
+Menu like drawer who user navigate to the functionalities

 ![Image](/menu.png)